subdirectory/subshell/.github/README.md

 exit using ctrl+d or close()
 > api.tx. # Here tab completion won't show up
 ```

 But it won't tab complete in some circumstances.
-Subshell used a custom patch to fix that
+Subshell used a custom patch to fix that.
+Plus you lose the ability to connect to browser wallet extension.
+So the recommend way is to access Subshell from the web interface.

-#### Customizability
+### Customizability

-- You can override the init script
+- You can override the init script (soon)
 - Custom types can be added the same way in Polkadot.js Apps

-#### Extensibility
+### Extensibility

-- The decentralized nature of Deno's package management system allows you to import dependencies from url in the repl
+- The decentralized nature of Deno's package import system allows you to load dependencies from url in the repl

-#### Security
+### Security
-- Sign messages / transactions with Polkadot.js wallet extension, never make keys leave your wallet again!
+- Sign messages / transactions with Polkadot.js wallet extension.
+Never make keys leave your wallet again!
 - Filesystem / network access can be disabled when you run scripts written by untrusted parties, thanks to [sandboxing in Deno](https://medium.com/deno-the-complete-reference/sandboxing-in-deno-b3d514d88b63)

-### Architecture Overview
+## Architecture Overview

 At first glance, you might think that the Deno repl is running directly inside your browser.
 That's only an illusion.
 In fact, there are three parties involved in a Subshell session: